cms-L1TK/gitlab-mirror-and-ci-action/README.md

         GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }} // https://docs.github.com/en/actions/reference/authentication-in-a-workflow#about-the-github_token-secret
 ```

 First create a token to use as `GITLAB_L1TK_CMSSW_CI_TOKEN_2FA` here `https://gitlab.cern.ch/cms-l1tk/cmssw_CI/-/settings/access_tokens` .
-You must give this token must have `read_api`, `read_repository` & `write_repository` permissions in GitLab.
+You must assign this token role=developer and scopes = `read_api`, `read_repository` & `write_repository`.
 For granular permissions create seperate users and tokens in GitLab with restricted access.
 Copy the encoded number this web page gives you.
 Then define the token `GITLAB_L1TK_CMSSW_CI_TOKEN_2FA` secret in `https://github.com/cms-L1TK/cmssw/settings/secrets/actions` , copying the encoded number into it.
 This token name matches the one that the code looks for at https://github.com/cms-L1TK/cmssw/blob/L1TK-dev-13_3_0_pre2/.github/workflows/github_CI.yml#L63 .